Canon AE-1

 The Canon AE-1 is a 35 mm single-lens reflex (SLR) film camera for use with interchangeable lenses, manufactured by Canon Camera K. K. (today Canon Incorporated) in Japan from April 1976 to 1984.
 It uses an electromagnetically controlled, horizontal cloth focal plane shutter, with a speed range of 2 to 1/1000 second plus Bulb and flash X-sync of 1/60 second.
 The camera body is 87 mm tall, 141 mm wide, and 48 mm deep; it weighs 590 g.
 Most are silver, with black grip and chrome trim, but some are black with chrome trim.

 Its name refers to the fact that it is an electronic camera using aperture control for automatic exposure.
 The AE-1 is the first SLR containing a digital integrated circuit, which allowed Canon to integrate more functionality while making the camera smaller.
-Both the digitally-controlled automatic exposure and the small size helped to make the camera a success: backed by a major advertising campaign, the AE-1 sold over 5.7 million units, which made it an unprecedented success in the SLR market.